Skip to content

 A row of tenement buildings in Aberdeen with satellite dishes on the outside.

-Grampian Regional Equality Council are working to deliver a series of workshops with minority ethnic community groups in Aberdeen.
+Grampian Regional Equality Council (GREC) ran a series of workshops with minority ethnic community groups in Aberdeen.

-This work will form part of the council’s ongoing ‘How Fair is North East Scotland?’ project, and aims to capture quantitative and qualitative data across local communities.
-The team are particularly looking to build evidence bases around inequality in the region, and to understand the barriers preventing marginalised people from getting involved in data research.
+This work forms part of the council’s ongoing ‘How Fair is North East Scotland?’ project, and aimed to capture quantitative and qualitative data across local communities.
+The team were particularly looking to build evidence bases around inequality in the region, including how lived experience could effectively sit alongside research data to inform the work of policy makers.
+The sessions explored how communities can be actively involved in further building an evidence base and to understand the barriers preventing marginalised people from getting involved in data research.

-The project team are holding focus groups with targeted community groups, facilitating discussions around attitudes to data research and the implications for policy making.
+The project team held focus groups with community groups, facilitating discussions around attitudes to data research and the implications for policy making.

 Back to the 2022-23 Public Engagement Fund recipients